codoom1/personal_website/README.md

 2. **Netlify** - Free tier with easy deployment from Git
 3. **Vercel** - Free for personal projects with simple deployment

-For GitHub Pages:
-1. Create a repository named `yourusername.github.io`
-2. Upload your website files to this repository
-3. Your website will be available at `https://yourusername.github.io`
+For GitHub Pages setup instructions, see the GITHUB_SETUP.md file included in this repository.

 ## License